bitcoin-abe/bitcoin-abe/README.md

 Github project (if you received this code from Github.com), keeping your modifications in the new project, and linking to it in the page template.
-Or you may wish to satisfy the requirement by simply passing "--auto-agpl" to "abe.py".
+Or you may wish to satisfy the requirement by simply passing "--auto-agpl" to "python -m Abe.abe".
 This option makes all files in the directory containing abe.py and its subdirectories available to clients.
 See the comments in abe.conf for more information.

 Database
 --------

-For usage, run "abe.py --help" and see the comments in abe.conf.
+For usage, run "python -m Abe.abe --help" and see the comments in abe.conf.

 You will have to specify a database driver and connection arguments (dbtype and connect-args in abe.conf).
 The dbtype is the name of a